Friday, December 4, 2020

 These research findings suggest that in the long-term, the atypical avoidance of atypical items will lessen.
 Consumers seek the stimulation of novelty after release from restrictions.
 We might even expect an overreaction, paralleling how people crowded into parks as soon as shelter-in-place was lifted.

 Among those is the value of safe shopping.
-A pandemic legacy is that being around a sneezing fit while shopping has taken on a more sinister meaning.
+For instance, a pandemic legacy is that being around a sneezing fit while shopping has taken on a more sinister meaning.

 Successfully influence the most prosperous & most loyal consumer age group.
 For the specific strategies & tactics you need, click here.